 - Copy for live announcer scripts, as recorded scripts, and facts on client issue or organization (preferably a Word document file)

-It is vitally important to evaluate the impact of your radio PSA for several reasons:
+It is important to evaluate the impact of your radio PSA.

-- It serves as feedback on where your PSAs are getting used (geographically), as well as what types of audiences you are reaching by analyzing the station formats where PSAs were aired
+- First, it serves as feedback on where your PSAs are getting used (geographically), as well as what types of audiences you are reaching by analyzing the station formats where PSAs were aired

-- It helps justify the cost for producing and distributing subsequent campaigns because management will be able to see in specific terms what they received in return for their investment
+- Secondly, it helps justify the cost for producing and distributing subsequent campaigns because management will be able to see in specific terms what they received in return for their investment

 To obtain fairly accurate and meaningful usage data, we design questions that ask stations to provide very specific data that is necessary to provide meaningful usage reports.
 The critical pieces of information that are needed include: what spot length was used; how often (number of times per week; and what time frame (number of weeks).
 To make it easy for stations to complete the BRC, we use a design where stations can simply circle frequency and duration of usage.
 In addition to usage data, other information that should be on your response card includes spaces for providing the name of public service director, station call letters and format of the station.